The BIG IDEA

 Evidence: The Bible was written by over 40 authors in vastly different walks of life (poor shepherd, fisherman, king, prisoner, etc.) over the span of 1,500 years, but has one consistent message.

 Meaning: Any human book written like this would have drastically different views and contradictions.
-The fact that the Bible is consistent in its view throughout points toward the Bible as a divine book, written by God through these men.
+The fact that the Bible is consistent in its view throughout points toward the Bible as a divine book, shows that it is written by God through these men.

 Evidence: Scholars continue to prove the Bible by finding physical evidence (archaeology) of the stories in the Bible.
 Not a single find from the world of archaeology has conflicted with what the Bible records.
 In fact, many archaeologists have been aided in their search by the descriptions in the Bible.

 Meaning: This gives us more confidence that the stories in the Bible actually happened in real places as we find evidence of them still today.